harrytruong/gtfs_realtime_json/README.md

 # gtfs_realtime_json
-Standalone utiltiy to convert gtfs-realtime feeds into simple JSON.
+Standalone utility to convert gtfs-realtime feeds into simple JSON (and backward).

 ## Download